 Electronic media workshops will give you abundant firsthand experience in a wide range of multimedia content throughout your college career.
 You’ll build your portfolio to prepare for a career in media.
 You’ll take on a variety of responsibilities in serving as management and staff of KWSC-FM and KWSC-TV on and off campus.

 - Trips and tours - You’ll get the chance to attend the National Student Electronic Media Convention and Nebraska Collegiate Media Association meetings.
-The WSC Media Club and students from KWSC-FM and KWSC-TV travel to Omaha, Neb., Lincoln, Neb., Norfolk, Neb., Sioux City, Iowa, Minneapolis, Kansas City, Kan., and Denver – all markets for station and media business tours.
+The WSC Media Club and students from KWSC-FM and KWSC Studios travel to Omaha, Neb., Lincoln, Neb., Norfolk, Neb., Sioux City, Iowa, Minneapolis, Kansas City, Kan., and Denver – all markets for station and media business tours.

 - Study Abroad - Earn credit toward your degree while experiencing exciting global adventures overseas.